Regeneration Volume I & II

 It’s hard to know what to think these days about the raft of surviving ’70s and ’80s bands, chugging along mining the nostalgia circuit—the current triple bill of Journey, Foreigner and Night Ranger being a prime example.
 I mean, everybody’s got to make a living, and it surely hasn’t gotten any easier in recent years, whether you’re located inside or outside of the shambling ruin that is the modern music industry.
-While it can be strange and sometimes disheartening to watch longtime bands become increasingly hollow shells, gate-collecting jukeboxes churning out the hits with two or three or four original members conspicuously absent, it’s a perfectly rational decision to make if you’re straddling sixty with no other marketable assets.
+While it can be strange and sometimes disheartening to watch longtime bands become increasingly hollow shells, gate-collecting jukeboxes churning out the hits with two or three or four original members conspicuously absent, it’s a perfectly rational decision to make if you’re straddling sixty with no other marketable talents.

 So what you get, more and more, is bands with just enough of the original juice left to keep soaking their fans’ wallets a little longer.
 Increasingly, these patched-together groups have resorted to re-recording the old hits that have kept them viable for the past 25 years with their current lineup, as if to prove to the world they can still make that same familiar sound even though X or Y or Z (or all three) are no longer with the band.
 (And not incidentally, so that the current lineup can benefit from whatever album sales they may be able to eke out.)

 Styx is a Chicago band from way back, having formed in 1972 around the rhythm section of brothers Chuck and John Panozzo and lead vocalist/keyboardist Dennis DeYoung.
-Help soon arrived in the form of guitarist/vocalists James “JY” Young and John Curulewski, and this lineup persisted three moderately successful years until Curulewski abruptly exited and was replaced by Tommy Shaw.
+Help soon arrived in the form of guitarist/vocalists James “JY” Young and John Curulewski, and this five-man lineup persisted three moderately successful years until Curulewski abruptly exited and was replaced by Tommy Shaw.
 The band’s classic lineup then produced a string of hit singles (“Babe,” “Come Sail Away,” “Crystal Ball,” “Renegade”) and albums (

 The Grand Illusion, Pieces of Eight, Paradise Theater) that virtually created the template for arena rock, tempering the group’s initial prog leanings in favor of soaring power ballads and thundering, mostly predictable rockers.